1890 Scholarships Program

 To be eligible for the 1890 Scholarships Program at KSU, a student must commit to pursuing a career in agriculture and attain one of these baccalaureate degrees:

-• Bachelor of Science in Agriculture, Food, and Environment (AFE) in tracks of: o Agribusiness;
+• Bachelor of Science in Agriculture, Health, and Natural Resources in tracks of:

 • Agricultural Communications;